zizhongyan/vim-stata/README.md

 (Last edited on 2nd Dec 2015 by [Z Yan](mailto:helloyzz@gmail.com) and [C Wang](mailto:flora7819@gmail.com) )

 ##Update (syntax highlighting):
-This updated enable the Stata syntax highlighting in Vim.
+This update enables the Stata syntax highlighting in Vim.
 An updated and enhanced Stata syntax file has been included (based on Jeffrey Pitblado's Stata syntax file).
 (Thanks for William Buchanan's suggestion.)

 (Last edited on 29 Feb 2016 by [Z Yan](mailto:helloyzz@gmail.com) and [C Wang](mailto:flora7819@gmail.com) )